MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/tips-to-pass-app-validation.md

 Microsoft’s brand assets including logos, icons, designs, trade dress, fonts, product names, services, sounds, emojis, and any other brand features and elements, whether registered or unregistered are proprietary assets owned by Microsoft and its group of companies.

-When referring to Microsoft trademarks, products names , and services, you must follow [Microsoft Trademark and Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks).
+When referring to Microsoft trademarks, products names, and services, you must follow [Microsoft Trademark and Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks).

 Common violations that lead to app rejection: